School of Acrobatics & New Circus Arts Programs

 – Naomi, Every Body’s Circus Student

 SANCA offers year-round circus arts classes and summer camps.
-We provide youth with a safe, social, constructive environment for unique physical arts education.
 Many of the youth who need SANCA the most cannot afford to pay.

-Circus arts promote a fit and healthy lifestyle, help build self-confidence, and foster positive social relationships through cooperation and trust.
-Our Circus Outreach Program
+on a pro bono/sliding-scale basis to empower youth and reach populations that are at risk or underserved.
+Circus arts promote a fit and healthy lifestyle, help build self-confidence, and foster positive social relationships.
+Students and teachers report:

 - Increased confidence, health, and physical ability.